Chapter 10 Activities

 Introduction

 Monitoring surface water and groundwater is fundamental to protecting and improving water quality in Sarasota County.
 Existing programs should be supported and reviewed for effectiveness.
-Monitoring gaps should be identified and filled, pollution sources should be quantified, and pollutant load models should be updated.
+Monitoring gaps should be identified and filled to help better quantify pollution sources.
 Regular standardized collection and analysis of water quality and quantity data is necessary to identify pollutant issues in a timely manner, establish proactive mitigation policies and activities, and track progress of those policies and strategies.

 Activity 1: